Life Insurance with Anxiety.

 “Am I even going to be eligible for coverage?”

 But don’t freak out!
 You see, even if you have been diagnosed with anxiety, if your anxiety is “mild” case, and well taken care of you should theoretically still be able to qualify for a Preferred rate!

-You may also even qualify for a simplified issue term or whole life insurance policy in which case the person will not need to take a medical exam.
+You may also even qualify for a No Medical Exam Life Insurance Policy in which case the person will not need to take a medical exam.

 If you suffer from a more severe or moderate case of anxiety, you’re probably not going to be able to qualify for a Preferred rate, but that does not mean that you may not qualify for a Standard of Table rate.
 It just means that you’re going to want to be more careful with which insurance company you choose when applying for coverage.

 If this describes you…

 You’re going to want to make sure that your life insurance agent completes a thorough application interview with you prior to applying for coverage so that he or she can use this information to narrow down which life insurance company is going to give you the greatest opportunity for success (provided your agent works with multiple life insurance companies)!